Moss Vale railway station

-Moss Vale railway station is a heritage-listed railway station on the Main South line in New South Wales, Australia.
-It serves the town of Moss Vale.
-It opened on 2 December 1867 as Sutton Forest, being renamed in 1877.
+Moss Vale railway station is a heritage-listed railway station on the Main Southern line in New South Wales, Australia.
+It serves the town of Moss Vale, opening on 2 December 1867.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-Moss Vale station opened as Suttons Forest on 2 December 1867.
+Moss Vale opened as Sutton Forest on 2 December 1867.
 It was the terminus of the line until the extension to Marulan on 6 August 1868.
 The station was renamed to Moss Vale in 1877.

 In March 1999, a refuelling and stabling facility for Endeavour railcars was built to the north of the station.